2025 Solar Incentives Guide for Brighton, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
-From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+The ITC applies to the total cost of installing a solar system, including the panels themselves as well as equipment, accessories and labor.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
 There is no maximum claim amount.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022 and will be finished by the end of 2032.
-This percentage will then begin to decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022, and completed before the end of 2032.
+The credit percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit applies to you is to talk with your local Brighton solar panel installation expert.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Brighton solar panel installers.

 State & Local Solar Incentives